EffectiveAgileDev/SMG_C/TASK.md

 - All core API key validation functionality is now implemented and tested
 - Encryption service is properly integrated
 - Middleware handles all expected cases (valid, invalid, missing keys)
-- Next focus should be on rate limiting and usage tracking
+- Next focus should be on improving user experience with clear feedback
+- Future versions should consider visual indicators for rate limits